gvwilson/thirdbit/src/fiction/bear/index.md

 "That's right, honored," the man said, nodding vigorously.
 "Seen her around the market.
-She was huge, she was, almost as big along as the wagon."
+She was huge, she was, almost as big along as the wagon, and she was pulling hard for fast."

-"Did you see anyone in it?" the prince demanded.
+"Did you see anyone in the wagon?" the prince demanded.

-"You mean like having been eaten?" the man squawked.

-"No, not in the bear, in the *wagon*," Thokmay said impatiently.

-"Oh, that.
+Dobchang shook his head.
+"It was all by closed up.
-Yes, a fellow from along around the market," Dobchang said, relieved.
+But there was a fellow up top I seen from along around the market.
-"I don't know his name, but I been see him often enough.
+I don't know his name.
-Skinny, he is."
+Skinny, he is, and kind of shifty."

 "That's Mukh!"
 Noxy exclaimed.
 "He gave the princess some ribbon—"

-"—and a ring," the prince finished.
-He thumped a fist on the wall.
-"He even *told* us it was magical!"
+"—and a ring," the prince finished, clenching his fist.n "He even *told* us it was magical!"

-"Now, a moment, Your Highness, a moment," Mope cautioned.
+"Now, a moment, honored, a moment," Mope cautioned.
 "You're letting feeling run ahead of logic.
 What did we study last—"